 A personal research

 My work starts with observation.
-Not as metaphor, but literally: watching how physical systems behave, how space responds to presence, how time alters matter.
+Not as a metaphor, but literally: watching how physical systems behave, how space responds to presence, how time alters matter.
 Natural phenomena and scientific principles are not references or inspiration.
 They are the actual structure of the work.

 Getting it done

-Early on I learned that complex ideas tend to collapse when execution is fragmented.
+Early on, I learned that complex ideas tend to collapse when execution is fragmented.
 So I took a different approach: staying involved from concept through fabrication, treating design, engineering, and production as parts of the same thinking process rather than sequential handoffs.

 Reaching across fields